ivaninastoyanova/ivaninastoyanova/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hello!
-I'm Ivanina Stoyanova, a passionate IT enthusiast with a knack for problem-solving and a love for technology.
-I hold a diploma in C# Web Development and I'm currently pursuing further education to obtain a diploma in C# Full Stack Development.
+I'm Ivanina Stoyanova, an IT enthusiast with a strong passion for technology and a talent for problem-solving.
+I hold a diploma in C# Full-Stack Development and am continually expanding my knowledge in the field.

 💼 Professionally, I'm carving my path in the IT sector as a Junior IT Business Analyst, where I thrive on bridging the gap between technology and business needs.
 I enjoy diving into complex systems, analyzing requirements, and devising innovative solutions to drive business growth and efficiency.